Five Eye Care Tips Your Eyes

 - Wearing Proper Eye Protection: Staring at a computer screen for long periods of time can dry out your eyes.
 Try wearing computer glasses for protection.
-Computer glasses with blue light filtering lenses can help even more.
+Computer glasses with blue light filter lenses can help keep your eyes healthy.

 - Avoiding Rubbing Your Eyes: Constantly touching your eyes will only make matters worse and could lead to infection if your hands are not clean.